proxmox/proxmox-backup/docs/administration-guide.rst

    │ john@pbs │ /datastore/disk1 │         1 │ DatastoreAdmin │
    └──────────┴──────────────────┴───────────┴────────────────┘

-A single user can be assigned multiple permission sets for different data stores.
+A single user can be assigned multiple permission sets for different datastores.

 ..
 Note::
   Naming convention is important here.
-For data stores on the host, you must use the convention ``/datastore/{storename}``.
-For example, to set permissions for a data store mounted at ``/mnt/backup/disk4/store2``, you would use ``/datastore/store2`` for the path.
-For remote stores, use the convention ``/remote/{remote}/{storename}``, where ``{remote}`` signifies the name of the remote (see `Remote` below) and ``{storename}`` is the name of the data store on the remote.
+For datastores on the host, you must use the convention ``/datastore/{storename}``.
+For example, to set permissions for a datastore mounted at ``/mnt/backup/disk4/store2``, you would use ``/datastore/store2`` for the path.
+For remote stores, use the convention ``/remote/{remote}/{storename}``, where ``{remote}`` signifies the name of the remote (see `Remote` below) and ``{storename}`` is the name of the datastore on the remote.

 Network Management